-

 - Aroma: Deep, complex, where the mature woody-earthy notes of Shu Puerh are intertwined with the warm, spicy-citrusy, perhaps slightly camphorous or medicinal aroma of aged mandarin peel.

 - Taste: Very smooth, silky, without bitterness or astringency.
-Notes of old wood, dark chocolate, nuts should predominate, perhaps with a slight sweetness of dried fruit or molasses.
-The citrus note from the mandarin will not be sharp, but deep, spicy, organically woven into the taste of pu-erh, adding complexity and volume.
-The aftertaste is long, warming, enveloping.
+Notes of aged wood, dark chocolate, and nuts should predominate, perhaps with a slight sweetness of dried fruit or molasses.
+The citrus note from the mandarin won't be sharp, but deep and spicy, seamlessly woven into the pu-erh's flavor, adding complexity and dimension.
+The finish is long, warming, and enveloping.

 Brewing recommendations

-For aged Gan Pu Cha, the recommendations are similar to those for regular tea, but with an adjustment for age:
+For aged Gan Pu Cha, the recommendations are similar to those for regular tea, but with an age adjustment:

 - Carefully break off a piece, trying to capture both the tea and the zest.